zahidplanet/TequilaSunrise/TASK_PROGRESS.md

 - [ ] TS-12: Add avatar scaling and positioning

 ## Notes
-- AR Foundation setup is complete and merged to dev
+- Sprint TS-M1 is complete and all tasks are merged to dev
-- Mobile build configuration is complete and tested
+- AR functionality is fully documented with setup guide
-- Documentation is up to date with latest changes
+- Build configurations are tested and documented
-- Next focus: AR session implementation and testing
+- Ready to begin Sprint TS-M2

 ## Active Tasks